SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/analysis-parameters.md

 Most of the property keys shown in the interface at both global and project levels can also be set as analysis parameters, but the parameters listed below can _only_ be set at analysis time.

-For language-specific parameters related to test coverage and execution, see [Test Coverage & Execution](/analysis/coverage/).
+For language-specific parameters related to test coverage and execution, see [Test Coverage](/analysis/test-coverage/overview/).
 For language-specific parameters related to external issue reports, see [External Issues](/analysis/external-issues/).

 [[info]]